ledgerscript/scripts/README.md

-# scripts
-Collection of scripts for LedgerScript
+# Collection of scripts for LedgerScript

 This repository contains collection of scripts for LedgerScript.